harmonicalchemy/modular-emacs/README.md

 > **_"Always do what is right.
 It will gratify half of mankind and astound the other."_** - Mark Twain

+One of the main reasons created this project was to empower lots of creative folks out there who have more brains than money.
+This project is 100% open-source and Free to download, install, and use independently, _(both as in "Free Beer" and also as in having "Freedom of Choice and Control" over your Computing Infrastructures)_.

+I have been testing this project to see if it can successfully run on older legacy hardware as well.
+My aim is to make it possible for anyone, no matter what their economic or social status is, to be empowered to use this...
+To give you a voice, to give you more control over your digital life operations, and provide you with a portable/inexpensive way to publish your ideas, stories, projects for the rest of the world to see.
+All under your independent and private control (no middle men dictating rules)..

 I am committed to making this **process/journey** as painless as possible for you as I have found many other Emacs setups to be way to complicated to make it easy for adoption into my workflow, and you are probably experiencing the same!
 On the other end of the spectrum...
 Installing basic Emacs alone is not enough to get you started _(IMHO)_...
 I set it up that way to get you up and running with a simple setup first...
 You should quickly outgrow that and certainly want to enable the extra features!

-Therefore I made that process easy to do!
+Therefore I hope to make that process reasonably easy to do!
 The whole purpose of this project is to be able to easily grow and shrink features as needed in any combination thereof...
 Without _"getting lost in a tangled mess of twisty little passages all alike!"_

 If you end up liking **Harmonic Alchemy Modular Emacs**, please drop me a note to let me know!
 Please do ask questions, open issues, etc.  Thanks!
 I have been using Emacs since around 1986/87 _(OMG that long! off-and-on with gaps in between ;-)_ but I never shared any of that Emacs knowledge with anyone before now... :heart_decoration:

 Therefore: **Here is Modular Emacs!** I hope my long years of **devOps** experience will turn out a nice jewel for new comers to try out and succeed with!  **Good Luck and God Speed!**

+**_Don't Panic...
+Organize!_** _(Note to self: Put your Cartoon SVG here)_

 **[\[Table of Contents\]](#table-of-contents)**